Massage Therapist - 500Hrs

 To work as a Massage Therapist in California

-You must complete your training at an approved school (minimum 100 hours of training) and also obtain a business license for the city or county you will be working in.
+You must complete your training at an approved school and also obtain a business license for the city or county you will be working in.

 To obtain a business license you must